aabozaid0094/storefront/README.md

 ### 2. DB Creation and Migrations

-[comment]: <> (Now that you have the structure of the databse outlined, it is time to create the database and migrations.
+[//]: # (Now that you have the structure of the databse outlined, it is time to create the database and migrations.
 Add the npm packages dotenv and db-migrate that we used in the course and setup your Postgres database.
 If you get stuck, you can always revisit the database lesson for a reminder.)

-[comment]: <> (You must also ensure that any sensitive information is hashed with bcrypt.
+[//]: # (You must also ensure that any sensitive information is hashed with bcrypt.
 If any passwords are found in plain text in your application it will not pass.)

 #### To prepare the database(postgres is used):-
 - Create two databases for the app/test with relevant names, for example, storefront/storefrontTest, using cmd as follows:-